JCU Campus Parking FAQs

-Permit or casual paid parking is required between 8am and 5pm, Monday to Friday.
+Permit or casual paid parking in permit areas is required between 8am and 5pm, Monday to Friday.
 Outside of these hours parking is free and without time restrictions.

 All revenue from parking will be directed back towards improving JCU transport options, including enhanced lighting, developing and improving car parks, and constructing end-of-ride facilities.